Spanakopita Spinach Pie

 Spinach to cheese to pastry ratio is also important and often overlooked.
 Some have too much filling, others not enough or too much cheese that overpowers delicate spinach.
 Call me the Goldilocks of Spanakopita.

-I like to eat my Spanakopita Spinach Pie with a fresh lemon spritz and garlicky tzatziki for dipping, olives on the side and maybe even some stuffed grape leaves.
+I like to eat my Spanakopita Spinach Pie with a fresh lemon spritz and garlic tzatziki sauce for dipping, olives on the side and maybe even some stuffed grape leaves.

 Angle view of Greek spinach pie